blacklightpy/vaultofknowledge/Desktop Environments.md

 A desktop environment usually consists of an experience.
 That is, each desktop environment comes with its own app and widget ecosystem.

-Componenets: A panel, dash, file manager, e-mail client, settings, additional apps
+Components: A panel, dash, file manager, e-mail client, settings, additional apps

 The desktop environment's [[Shell|shell]] is the program that combines the window manager, compositor, panel, etc.
 So if you swap out the compositor, the function of the others stay the same.